 Knowing your blood sugar levels helps you manage your diabetes and reduces your risk of having serious complications – now and in the future.

-You can check your sugar levels yourself by doing a finger-prick test, by using a flash glucose monitor or with a continuous glucose monitor (CGM).
-You can do this a number of times a day – helping you keep an eye on your levels as you go about your life and help you work out what to eat and how much medication to take.
+You can do blood sugar level check by doing a finger-prick test, or by using an electronic blood sugar monitor called a flash glucose monitor or CGM.
+You can do this several times a day – helping you keep an eye on your levels as you go about your life and help you work out what to eat and how much medication to take.
 Find out your ideal target range.

 Not everyone with diabetes needs to check their levels like this.
 You’ll need to if you take certain diabetes medication.
 Always talk to your healthcare team if you’re not sure whether that’s you – they’ll give you advice on whether to check them yourself and how often.

-And there’s also something called an HbA1c, which measures your average blood sugar level from the previous few months.
+And there’s also something called an HbA1c, which is a blood test to measure your average blood sugar level over the last three months.
 Everyone with diabetes is entitled to this check.

 High blood sugar levels increase your risk of developing serious complications.
 However you manage your diabetes, stay in the know about your blood sugar levels